Construction of Hierarchical Neural Architecture Search Spaces based on Context-free Grammars: Common search spaces from the literature

 \subsection{Auto-DeepLab search space}

-Auto-DeepLab \citep{liu2019auto} combines a cell-level with a network-level search space to search for segmentation networks, where the cell is shared across the searched macro architecture, \ie, a twelve step (linear) path across different spatial resolutions.
-The cell-level design is adopted from \citet{liu-iclr19a} and, thus, we can re-use the \acrshort{cfg} from \eqref{eq:darts}.
-For the network-level, we introduce a constraint that ensures that the path is of length twelve, \ie, we ensure exactly twelve derivations in our \acrshort{cfg}.
-Further, we overload the nonterminals so that they correspond to the respective spatial resolution level, \eg, $\DFour$ indicates that the original input is downsampled by a factor of four; please refer to \secref{sec:construction} for details on overloading nonterminals.
+Auto-DeepLab \citep{liu2019auto} combines a cell-level with a network-level search space to search for segmentation networks, where the cell is shared across the searched macro architecture, \ie, a twelve step (linear) path across different spatial resolutional levels.
+The cell-level design is similar to the one of \citet{liu-iclr19a} and, thus, we can use a similar search space design as in \cref{eq:darts}.
+For the network-level, we introduce a constraint that ensures that the path is of length twelve, \ie, we ensure exactly twelve derivations in our \acrshort{cfg} at the network-level.
+Further, we overload the nonterminals so that they correspond to the respective spatial resolutional level, \eg, $\DFour$ indicates that the original input is downsampled by a factor of four (see \cref{sub:cfg_extensions} for details).
 For the sake of simplicity, we omit the first two layers and atrous spatial pyramid poolings as they are fixed, and hence define the network-level search space as follows:

 where the topological operators \texttt{Up}, \texttt{Same}, and \texttt{Down} upsample/halve, do not change/do not change, or downsample/double the spatial resolution/channels, respectively.
-The placeholder variable \texttt{CELL} maps to the shared DARTS cell from the language generated by the \acrshort{cfg} from \eqref{eq:darts}.
+The intermediate variable \texttt{CELL} maps to the shared cell.